ForeverTangent/OTTOOracle/README.md

 There are not 100% exact too.
 I have tweaked all the system a little bit for various reason.

 But like I said this is just a hobby project, but if you get any use out of it, bonus.
 And please I mean no infridgement on any of the developers of the systems.
 This is just an intellectual exercise for me to learn stuff.

+## Improv

+I had to take an Improv class for one of my Master Degrees.
+I noticed how the results of the system often mirrored basic rules of improv.
+I think it would be nuts to see something like this used in improv.